swapnilmane34/Python-and-Machine-Learning/README.md

 # hello
 Hi,
-This is swapnil uding git
+This is swapnil using git